High-Flow Nasal Cannula (HFNC): Dysphagia Guidelines

 I have concerns that the high airflow will increase the risk of aspiration.

-There have been many similar questions in online discussion groups, especially during this 2020 COVID-19 pandemic.
+There have been many similar questions in online discussion groups, which started during the 2020 COVID-19 pandemic, but have continued years later.

 NOTE: this article addresses high-flow nasal cannula (HFNC) for adults.
-See Addendum below (before the references) for pediatric guidelines adapted from the framework guidelines presented in this article.
+See 14 questions in a dysphagia framework or guidelines chart at the end of this article.
+See also: Addendum below (before the references) for pediatric guidelines adapted from the framework guidelines presented in this article.
 Thank you to Sheri Rosen, MA, CCC-SLP for providing this pdf of guidelines and references for the pediatric population!

 “There is no rule of thumb for this question,” responded Dr. James Coyle, PhD, CCC-SLP, BCS-S in a November, 2020 post.
 Coghlan & Skoretz (2017, p78) also lamented about the “paucity of the literature” regarding starting oral feeding when someone is on a high-flow nasal cannula.